apache/camel-website/content/blog/2022/12/camel4roadmap/index.md

 Each Camel 3 LTS release will contain less new features and improvements as previously, because our focus and work shifted to Camel v4.

+The Camel v4 work has already started, and there are some intermediate branches with the jakarta migration such as: https://github.com/apache/camel/tree/jakarta/rewritten